jshmattos/holbertonschool-higher_level_programming/0x10-python-network_0/README.md

 * What happens when you type google.com in your browser (Application level)

 ## Usage
-* All files will be executed on Ubuntu 14.04 LTS using Python3 (version 3.4.3)
+* All files are executed with Ubuntu 14.04 LTS using Python3 (version 3.4.3)
 * All Python code is linted with PEP 8 style guide (version 1.7.*)

 ## Tasks